-Residential Care
+Care Homes

 Residential care is long-term care given to adults in a residential setting rather than the person's home.

-Older people and/or people with disabilities, mental health issues, or learning difficulties often live at home, with or without support from friends, family or others.
-However, if help at home is not available or no longer suitable, residential care may be more appropriate.
+Older people and/or people with disabilities, mental health issues, or learning disabilities often live at home, with or without support from friends, family or others.
+However, if help at home is not available or no longer suitable, residential care or nursing care may be more appropriate.

-Choosing a residential care home
+Choosing a care home

-If you are thinking about moving into a residential care home it is important to make sure that you choose one that will be right for you both now and in the future.
+If you are thinking about moving into a care home it is important to make sure that you choose one that will be right for you both now and in the future.
 You can get advice and information to help you make this important decision from:

 • your social worker or care manager